Bengaluru: Young India is no longer content with being called the back office of the world, said Telangana IT Minister K. Taraka Rama Rao on Thursday.

 For a lot of reasons, fresh graduates yearn to land a job even before the ceremonies are held, and this deals with the fact that there are still opportunities out there that promise high salaries and full government benefits.

 Are you on your last dregs of tertiary academia?
 Here are some of the options you might want to consider.

 Let’s start our list with the most in-demand profession in the country ever since.
 With both public and private universities offering a wide range of specializations, students basically face an increasing market for medicine graduates each year.
 In 2014, at least 50,000 graduates in this field have been produced, with the salary ranging from 80,000 to 150,000 rupees a month.

 Experts were gearing up for a massive construction boom from 2013 to 2017, and investments in this industry are likely to increase in the future.
 For sure, professions in engineering provide heavy compensation packages even for entry-level positions.
 Senior civil engineers, for instance can earn up to 350,000 rupees a year.

 IT and Computer Science

 Often dubbed as one of the fastest growing labor markets to date, the digital marketing sector in India continues to offer graduates numerous opportunities to work as brand advocates, account specialists, and marketing gurus.
-And with grosses of up to 400,000 rupees year, who couldn’t say no to such an opportunity?
+And with grosses of up to 400,000 rupees year, who could say no to such an opportunity?
 But graduates need to know where to look for the best jobs in this field.
-For those seeking to land a career in SEO, they can apply in the companies listed by BestSEOCompanies.com.
+For those seeking to land a career in SEO, there are many reputable companies, such as BestSEOCompanies.com.

 As we can see by now, graduates in India have a lot of options to consider.
 It is still important for students to decide where they want to be as early as possible.
 That way, they wouldn’t have to worry a great deal on whether they could get a job or not.